 - Candidates in master's degree programs of the seminary may be admitted to doctoral seminars when they have met the following requirements: - a.
-A combined score of "0" or higher on the five-point sliding scale for doctoral application acceptance. - b.
-No more than 32 semester hours remaining to complete the master's degree. - Permission for registration is granted through the Office of Research Doctoral Programs. - Credit for one seminar (4 hours) may be applied to an appropriate master's-level degree.
+A minimum GPA of 3.26. - b.
+No more than 10% of the master's program remaining to be completed. - Permission for registration is granted through the Office of Research Doctoral Programs. - Credit for one seminar (4 hours) may be applied to an appropriate master's-level degree.